jsnyder/arm-eabi-toolchain/README.md

 ARM EABI Toolchain Builder
 ==========================

-This build system has been tested on Mac OS X 10.6 (should also work on 10.5).
+This build system has been tested on Mac OS X 10.6 (should also work on 10.5) and Ubuntu 11.04.
 Small modifications may be needed in order to make it work with other platforms.

 Note: If you have previously built a toolchain of another version, out of the same builder directory, make sure to do the following first before building with newer sources:

 > make clean

+Also, make sure that you don't have another arm-non-eabi-[gcc,g++,ld,gdb] etc toolchain in your path when you build, whether it is a previous version of this same toolchain or a binary toolchain from another provider.
+This may end up influencing how newlib, in particular, gets compiled.

 Requirements (OS X)